tahoangluan/privacy-policy/README.md

-# Lumière Expenses – Privacy Policy
+# Lumiere Expenses – Privacy Policy

 This repository hosts the privacy policy for the Lumière Expenses mobile app.